zolleor/rsschool-cv/cv.md

 ## About Me

-Hi! :wave: My name is Denis.
+Hi!
+My name is Denis.
 I want to became a Frontend Developer.

 I strive for success and results.
 I have good time management skills.
 I meet deadlines.
 And I have the time to learn new technologies.